rahulraghu94/wine-catalog/README.md

 RESTful API architecture with versioning has been implemented to work along side a Redis server that does rate limiting.
 Currant Rate Limit is 300 queries per minute per IP adress.

+Also, listen to Society, by Edie Veder.
+OMG.